Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

 *Forking* is kind of like *cloning*, but there are two important distinctions:

-* *Forking* occurs on Github, and is specific to Github (i.e. you can't go *Fork* on your local machine - it's not an option).
+* *Forking* occurs on Github, and is specific to Github (i.e. you can't *Fork* on your local machine - it's not an option).
 * *Forking* does not set up the repository that you fork as a remote.
 It creates you're own personalized copy of the repository on your Github account.